-Kangaroo mother care to reduce morbidity and mortality and improve growth in low-birth-weight infants
+Kangaroo mother care to reduce morbidity and mortality in low-birth-weight infants

-Every year, more than 20 million infants are born weighing less than 2500 g – over 96% of them in developing countries.
-These low-birth-weight infants are at increased risk of neonatal morbidity and mortality.
+Every year, more than 20 million infants are born weighing less than 2.5kg – over 96% of them in developing countries.
+These low-birth-weight (LBW) infants are at increased risk of early growth retardation, infectious disease, developmental delay and death during infancy and childhood.

-Conventional neonatal care of low-birth-weight infants is expensive and needs both highly skilled personnel and permanent logistic support.
-Evidence suggests that kangaroo mother care is a safe and effective alternative to conventional neonatal care, especially in under-resourced settings and can reduce morbidity and mortality in low-birth-weight infants as well as improve growth and breastfeeding.
+Conventional neonatal care of LBW infants is expensive and needs both highly skilled personnel and permanent logistic support.
+Evidence suggests that kangaroo mother care is a safe and effective alternative to conventional neonatal care, especially in under-resourced settings and may reduce morbidity and mortality in LBW infants as well as increase breastfeeding.
 Kangaroo mother care involves:

 - early, continuous and prolonged skin-to-skin contact between a mother and her newborn